-I am an artist based in Leith Walk Studios who works in a range of materials including charcoal, Oilbars, spray paint and pastel.
-I have a passion for wild, untamed creatures and places, and am especially fond on corvids.
-Symbols and geology are also an inspiration.
+Artist based in Leith Walk Studios who works in a range of materials including charcoal, pastel and acrylic paint.
+I have a passion for wild, untamed creatures and places and am especially fond on corvids.
+Symbols and geology, especially volcanoes, are also a source of inspiration.

 Using drawing as a starting point, I combine multiple processes to create a style that attempts to capture the personality and individual nuances of the subject.
 Based on observation, memory and imagination my style is intricately detailed while retaining a playful exploration of materials.

-After graduating from Goldsmiths College with a BA Hons in Fine Art and completing a Masters in Computers in Design at Middlesex University I worked as a Special Effects Artist on Hollywood feature films.
-The digital techniques have proved invaluable when combining hand drawn artwork with multiple layers of photographic textures or doing prep work for printmaking.
+After graduating from Goldsmiths College with a BA Hons in Fine Art and gaining a Masters Degree in Computers in Design at Middlesex University I worked in Soho as a Special Effects Artist on Hollywood feature films.
+The techniques I used in digital film post production have proved invaluable over the years.

-While living ‘down south’ I also freelanced as a commercial artist and mainly worked with emerging technologies to produce interactive installations, kiosks and animations.
+After this, while still living ‘down south’, I freelanced as a commercial artist and mainly worked with emerging technologies to produce interactive installations, kiosks and animations.
 My work appeared in national museums including The Churchill War Rooms, on digital billboards around the world and as stage projections in venues such as the Royal Albert Hall, The Southbank Centre and on the Pyramid stage at Glastonbury.